-If you’re all up to date with health events, you probably know that we’re going to celebrate World Digestive Health on the 29th of May.
-But you may be wondering why and how do you celebrate healthy digestion?
+If you’re all up to date with health events, you may know that digestive health has a dedicated day when it's celebrated worldwide, this year on the 29th of May.
+But you may be wondering how and why do you celebrate healthy digestion?

 Unfortunately, this day has very little to do with the nation’s favourite, the Digestive Biscuit.
 Instead, it’s an invitation to learn more about how to improve and maintain optimal gut health.
 A healthy gut will facilitate nutrient absorption which will allow you to maintain better overall health.
 Gut health is also believed to be strongly associated with the health of your mind and a stronger immune system.
 Not to mention that digestive problems such as indigestion, bloating, acid reflux, heartburn and constipation can often stand in the way of an active mind and body as they can diminish the quality of your sleep and exercise performance.